CharlesB91/engage-fitness/README.md

 ### Home Page

-- This area features a general infomration section which explains what the sites offers.
+- This area features a general information section which explains what the sites offers.
 - This area also features a client reviews section.

 ![Info-Area](https://github.com/CharlesB91/engage-fitness/blob/main/static/img/read-me-img/info-section.PNG)